inercia/celery-worker-skel/README.md

 - search for all the occurrences of XXXX and replace them by your project name
 - search for all the XXXX* files and rename them accordingly
 - customize anything you want on the `buildout*` scripts
-- add all your requierements in the `reqs.*` files
+- add your code in the `sources` directory,
-- add your code in the `sources` directory
+- add your tasks in the `plugins` directory, and update the `buildout/develop` directories

 FAQ